grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 ---
-id: instrument-a-backend-plugin
+id: add-logs-metrics-traces-for-backend-plugins
-title: Instrument a backend plugin
+title: Add logs, metrics and traces for backend plugins
-description: How to instrument backend plugins using logs, metrics and traces.
+description: How to add logs, metrics and traces for backend plugins.
 keywords:
   - grafana
   - plugins